 P2P (Peer-to-peer): where each device (a peer) in the network exchanges peer-delay measurement messages.
 This way each device can keep track of the delays between itself and its immediately connected neighbors.
-P2P mechanism can be used in 1588 PTP-capable and a source.
+P2P mechanism can be used in 1588 PTP-capable networks only.